Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Methods

 The role of patient agents in medical consultations is critically influential in ensuring the fairness of evaluations for doctor models.
 The accuracy and relevance of the information provided by these patient agents directly impact the ability of doctor models to make appropriate diagnoses and recommendations.
 Based on the state definition and response requirements discussed in Section~\ref{section: state definition}, we evaluate the performance of the patient agent from 6 perspectives.

-\textbf{Accuracy}.
+\textbf{ACCURACY}.
 This dimension assesses the model's ability to provide correct and relevant information in response to the patient's condition.
 For the question belonging to the effective inquiry and effective advice, it is expected that the reply of the patient agent can cover the corresponding part of the patient information.
 Therefore, we validate the accuracy with the recall of the Rouge score~\cite{lin2004rouge} between the reply and the ground truth answer.
 The metric score can be calculated as:

-where $\textbf{m}_{{\rm gt, i}}$ is the ground truth extracted from the patient information corresponding to the doctor's action only when the question belongs to the IE, AE categories, where IE and AE are abbreviations for inquiry/advice effective categories, respectively. $\text{Recall}(\cdot, \cdot)$ using the implement of the recall score of the Rouge-1.
+where $\textbf{m}_{{\rm gt, i}}$ is the ground truth extracted from the patient information corresponding to the doctor's action only when the question belongs to the EI, EA categories, where EI and EA are abbreviations for effective inquiry/advice categories, respectively. $\text{Recall}(\cdot, \cdot)$ using the implement of the recall score of the Rouge-1~\cite{lin2004rouge}.

-\textbf{Honest}.
+\textbf{HONEST}.
 This dimension is used to judge whether the patient agent has fabricated facts that do not exist in the patient's information.
 For the question belonging to the ineffective inquiry and ineffective advice, it is expected that the patient agent will express negation to avoid providing misleading or fabricated information.
 Only when the answer of the patient agent contains the word in the predefined negative word set is the patient honest.
-HONESTY measures whether the patient simulator denies information that does not exist in patient information when the actions of the doctor LLMs belong to inquiry/advice ineffective categories~(II/AI):
+HONESTY measures whether the patient simulator denies information that does not exist in patient information when the actions of the doctor LLMs belong to ineffective inquiry/advice categories~(II/IA):

 where $H$ represents a set of honest keywords.
 If any words $h\in H$ appear in the simulated patient's response, we consider the simulated patient to be honest in that answer.
 The symbol $\bigvee$ represents the logical OR operator, indicating that the expression is true if at least one of the conditions is satisfied.